compatriot/compatriot/README.md

 * Ruby v1.9.2
 * [Firefox](http://getfirefox.net)
 * [chromedriver](http://code.google.com/p/selenium/wiki/ChromeDriver)

+There are setup examples in the examples directory and [documentation on RelishApp](https://www.relishapp.com/clnclarinet/compatriot)

 When you run a file similar to the examples it will save results in `_current-directory_/tmp/results/_timestamp_/_browser_`